Fall 2013 Rec Soccer Registration is Open

 2. What age groups play for the FSC?

-For recreational soccer, we currently pre-school leagues through 4th grade leagues.
-By Fall 2013, we hope to offer recreational soccer from pre-K through 5th grade.
+For recreational soccer, we currently pre-school leagues through 6th grade leagues.

 3. When do you play, i.e. what seasons?